-Intended outcome Success criteria To narrow the attainment gap between disadvantaged and non-disadvantaged pupils. -PPG children identified within each class and appropriate interventions put into place. -PPG children to achieve National Average results in the phonic screening check, ks1 SATs, year 4 MTC and year 6 SATs.
-Increase in attendance of disadvantaged children -PPG children attendance percentage to be >96% To develop communication skills of disadvantaged children -Early recognition of PPG children requiring speech and language intervention in EYFS. -Early recognition of PPG children requiring phonics intervention in KS1. -PPG children in year 3 also accessing phonics interventions -Continuing to invest in RWI to increase literacy attainment To enhance pupils' broader experiences -Enrichment activities available to all PPG children -Inviting outside agencies into school to enrich the National Curriculum -Access to multiple extra-curricular activities -Year 4-6 children to have the opportunity to learn a musical instrument To ensure end of KS2 results are in line or above National Average Access to high quality teaching PPG children to have access to regular intervention groups and targeted support from TAs and teachers.
-To ensure vulnerable children can access well-being and emotional support -Continue to employ a learning mentor -Provide 1:1 emotional sessions -Offer talking Lego sessions -Offer ELSA for vulnerable children -Freedom Programme for children who have witnessed domestic violence within the home.
+Intended outcome Success criteria To narrow the attainment gap between disadvantaged and non-disadvantaged pupils. -PPG children identified within each class and appropriate interventions put into placePPG children to achieve National Average results in the phonic screening check, KS1 SATs, year 4 MTC and year 6 SATs.
+Increase in attendance of disadvantaged children -PPG children attendance percentage to be >96% To develop communication skills of disadvantaged children -Early recognition of PPG children requiring speech and language intervention in EYFSEarly recognition of PPG children requiring phonics intervention in KS1PPG children in year 3 and 4 also accessing phonics interventions -Continuing to invest in RWI to increase literacy attainment To enhance pupils' broader experiences -Enrichment activities available to all PPG children -Inviting outside agencies into school to enrich the National Curriculum -Access to multiple extra-curricular activities -Year 4-6 children to have the opportunity to learn a musical instrument - Opportunities for all children from year 2 upwards to To ensure end of KS2 results are in line or above National Average -Access to high quality teaching -PPG children to have access to regular intervention groups and targeted support from TAs and teachers, including PiXL To ensure vulnerable children can access well-being and emotional support -Continue to employ a learning mentor -Provide 1:1 emotional sessions -Offer Lego Therapy sessions -Offer ELSA for vulnerable children -Freedom Programme for children who have witnessed domestic abuse within the home -Offer of counselling sessions